Shape the Regional Growth Strategy

 Ecosystem Health

-about 2 years agoShare on Facebook Share on Twitter Share on Linkedin Email this linkCLOSED: This discussion has concluded.As the region’s population grows and development pressures increase, balancing the impacts of growth with the cultural and ecological sensitivity of the environment is essential to maintaining a healthy natural environment on which we all depend on.
+over 3 years agoShare Ecosystem Health on Facebook Share Ecosystem Health on Twitter Share Ecosystem Health on Linkedin Email Ecosystem Health linkCLOSED: This discussion has concluded.As the region’s population grows and development pressures increase, balancing the impacts of growth with the cultural and ecological sensitivity of the environment is essential to maintaining a healthy natural environment on which we all depend on.
 The connection to the natural environment has significant cultural values and plays an important role in spiritual and physical well-being.

 Goal